al-kawsar/story-ig-clone-roadmap.sh/README.md

 # Instagram Story Clone

 This project is a client-side clone of the Instagram Stories feature, built with Vue.js and Vite.
-It allows users to view and post temporary stories that disappear after 24 hours.

 ![Stories project clone](./public/ss.png)